 The Perseids are space debris from the comet Swift-Tuttle – the largest object to pass through Earth’s orbit.
 Every year, when the Earth zooms through this comet’s orbit, leftover dust particles and broken asteroid bits (rocks) fall through our atmosphere and burn into glowing streaks of fire.
 In fact, the Perseid meteor showers are famous for fireballs – explosions larger than the average meteor shower.

 Because of how plentiful they are, NASA actually calls the Perseids ‘the best meteor showers’.
 Although this spectacular cosmic event is active every year from July to September, it only reaches maximum activity in mid-August.
-As these meteors appear to burst from the same point in the sky as the constellation Perseus (the Greek hero who defeated Medusa), it’s named Perseids.
+As these meteors appear to burst from the same point in the sky as the constellation Perseus (the Greek hero who defeated Medusa), they’re named Perseids.